secret-sauce/knife-org-utils/README.md

 ### Description:
-This is an EXPERIMENTAL knife plugin that allows you to switch your .chef config to point to one of your orgs based on command line options
+This is an EXPERIMENTAL knife plugin that allows you :

+- to switch your .chef config files and keys to point to one of your orgs based on command line options
+- to display information from the `knife.rb` config file in knife's configuration file search path.

 ## Installation